HubTou/mtoc/README.md

 It tries to follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for [Python](https://www.python.org/) code.

 ## HISTORY
-This utility was made for [The PNU project](https://github.com/HubTou/PNU) in order to explore providing a manual under non-Unix operating systems.
+This utility was made for [The PNU project](https://github.com/HubTou/PNU) in order to explore providing a Manual under non-Unix operating systems.
 This turned out to be way more complex than anticipated, forcing me to delve much more deeply in [roff(7)](https://www.freebsd.org/cgi/man.cgi?query=roff&sektion=7) macros than originally intended!

 ## LICENSE